mars-research/mars-research.github.io/_posts/2020-11-01-qemu-kvm-1gb-pages.md

 author: <a href="https://arkivm.github.io/">Vikram Narayanan</a>
 ---

-In our previous projects we always did all development on real hardware.
+In our previous projects, we always did all development on real hardware.
 For example, [LXDs](https://mars-research.github.io/lxds/) and [LVDs](https://mars-research.github.io/lvds/) required baremetal speed of the cache-coherence protocol and support for nested virtualization (both systems use hardware-supported virtualization).
-So development under Qemu looked unrealistic.
+So development under QEMU looked unrealistic.
 Well, maybe we need to explore more.
 KVM supports nested virtualization, but we needed support for features like extended page table (EPT) switching with VMFUNC.
-In the end we were reluctant to take this approach.
+In the end, we were reluctant to take this approach.

 But our most recent project, [RedLeaf](https://mars-research.github.io/redleaf), is a new operating system implemented from scratch in Rust.
-This was the first time we used Qemu/KVM pair for development and found it extremely effective.
-Developing OS kernels under qemu/kvm has a much quicker developement cycle and gives a ton of debugging opportunities (e.g., attaching GDB, dumping page tables from QEMU, understanding tripple faults, etc.).
+This was the first time we used QEMU/KVM pair for development and found it extremely effective.
+Developing OS kernels under QEMU/KVM has a much quicker development cycle and gives a ton of debugging opportunities (e.g., attaching GDB, dumping page tables from QEMU, understanding triple faults, etc.).
 Plus it removes an extremely annoying long reboot cycle.

-We will describe what we've learned in a collection of posts and hopefully our lessons are useful to others.
-It took us some time to debug several things that did not work as expected when ran on top of QEMU/KVM.
+We will describe what we've learned in a collection of posts and hopefully, our lessons are useful to others.
+It took us some time to debug several things that did not work as expected when run on top of QEMU/KVM.
 Here, we describe our experience of debugging 1GB page support with KVM.

-**Spoiler:** our bug is tirvial, we just did not pass correct CPU model as arguement.
+**Spoiler:** our bug is trivial, we just did not pass the correct CPU model as an argument.
 So if you simply want to get it running scroll to the bottom.
-Our goal with this post is to share our tricks that allow us to debug similar issues with the QEMU setup.
+Our goal with this post is to share the tricks that allow us to debug similar issues with the QEMU setup.

 ## The problem